natanxds/payment-api/README.md

 # Payment API

 This API is a payment service that allows users to create wallets, deposit and withdraw funds, and transfer funds between wallets.
-It's built using Java, Spring Boot, and Maven.
+It's built using Java, Spring Boot, Maven, and Docker.

 ## Technologies Used

 - **Java**
 - **Spring Boot**
 - **Maven**
+- **Docker**

 ## Endpoints